hashxim/hconMD/work_md/Obsidian/Youtube/Jiten Parmar on Investing in Cyclical Businesses.md

 - Check for capacity utilization.
 When trigger happens, one will observe that capacity utilization is very low.
 - Check for CAPEX
 - Check for margins.
 At entry, the margins would be at the lowest
-- Check price to book (Current, historical during upcycle and downcycles)
+- Check price to book (Current, historical during upcycle and downcycles).
+PE is not the better criteria, P/B is better criteria
--
+- Check replacement cost

+# Investment Process
+- Prepare list of stocks with theme.
+- Shortlist 4/5 plays.
+User basket approach in investing
+- Stress test - Can the company survice
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM2NjgwMzY2NiwtNzQ2MDQzODA0LC0xMT
-g5MzAxMDIzXX0=
+eyJoaXN0b3J5IjpbNDQ2ODY0MDY3LC03NDYwNDM4MDQsLTExOD
+kzMDEwMjNdfQ==
 -->